elementary-Inc/blog/_posts/2023/2023-09-04-os-7-1-available-now.md

 AppInfo views have also been reworked to tighten up spacing and improve alignment.
 Special attention was put into making sure the most important information appears "above the fold", especially on smaller displays like in some laptops.
-Plus, we no longer split out apps from alt stores into a separate header in category views, and a potential crash when adding alt stores has been fixed thanks to [Marius](https://github.com/meisenzahl)
+Plus, we no longer split out apps from alt stores into a separate header in category views.

-AppCenter received a new Flatpak Repair feature thanks to [Marius](https://github.com/meisenzahl) which fixes an issue where some Flatpak runtimes could not be installed.
+AppCenter received a new Flatpak Repair feature which fixes an issue where some Flatpak runtimes could not be installed.
 Plus the updates page now shows a small message when everything is up-to-date, including the last time that AppCenter checked for updates.